2026 | Volume 27 | Issue 2

 Risk of unintended consequences

-RACS and other stakeholders have also highlighted potential unintended impacts, including:
+Both RACS and other stakeholders have also highlighted the potential for unintended system impacts, including:

 • price convergence, which may increase rather than reduce costs